noahkra/SRCDiscordBot/README.md

 - The `<variables...>` parameter is an optional parameter that allows for multiple variable arguments to be entered, in either full or abbreviated form, seperated by spaces.
 - Subcategories are also specified in the `<variables...>` parameter.
 Please use the `!variables` command if you are unsure what these subcategories are called.
 - The "Any" value will be used for a variable if a category/level used in a command (like `!wr`, `!pb` etc.) has this variable and it was not specified in the command's variable parameter, unless otherwise set up using the `!variables default` command.
-- Use `00:00:00.000` as the argument for the `!meritRole` time parameter to add a merit role for having any run on the leaderboards, no matter the time.
+- Use `0.000` as the argument for the `!meritRole` time parameter to add a merit role for having any run on the leaderboards, no matter the time.
 - Runs on the SRC leaderboards are only checked every 10 minutes for new entries, to avoid spamming the SRC API.
-This means merit roles and wr announcements are also only done updated 10 minutes.
+This means merit roles and wr announcements are also only updated 10 minutes.
 - The bot does not set up roles and channels, it will only refer to them.
-These have to be added manually by your server's admins.
+Roles and channels have to be added manually by your server's admins.
-- Abbreviations such as "default", "remove", "series", "game" etc. that could cause confusion to the user or the bot are not allowed to be added via either the `!abbrev` command or by manually editing the community settings file.
+- Abbreviations such as "default", "remove", "series", "game" or any game/level/category/variable name etc. that could cause confusion to the user or the bot are not allowed to be added via either the `!abbrev` command or by manually editing the community settings file.
 - By default all general commands are enabled, and need to disabled manually if preferred.
 - Commands will return an error if the specified abbreviation, merit role combination or wr announcement combination has already been setup.
 Use the `remove` argumented version of the command to remove them first and then add them anew.
-Alternatively to bypass this error, append `-overwrite` to the back of the command.
+Alternatively to bypass this, append `-overwrite` to the back of the command.
-- Commands will return an error if the specified discord role or channel, SRC username, game, series, category, level, or variables can't be found in the bots database.
+- Commands will return an error if the specified discord role or channel, SRC username, game, series, category, level, or variables can't be found in the bot's database.
 If you are sure they do exist, use `!refresh` to refresh SRC IDs or check the spelling of the provided arguments.
 - It is *HIGHLY* recommended to export your settings after having spent time setting the bot up, just in case something goes wrong or the bot gets accidentally removed.
 - For security reasons you will have to remove and re-add the bot to the server in order to change the linked game or series.
 - Removing the bot from the server will delete all the community settings.
 You can export these using `!exportSettings` before removal to import them later on using `!importSettings`.